It's a New Day in Public Health.

-Take a Loved One to the Doctor Day is a national campaign encouraging people to take charge of their own health and then to encourage their loved ones to do the same.
-The message is all about prevention and letting people know that going to the doctor, being active and eating right are necessary tools for a longer, happier, healthier life.
+Please join the statewide campaign, “Take a Loved One to the Doctor Month.”
+This is also a national campaign during the month of October and throughout the year, encouraging people to take charge of their health and encourage their loved ones to do the same.

 See a doctor and take a loved one to the doctor if he or she has been putting it off.
 Also, do your best to maintain a healthy lifestyle and make responsible personal choices.
 Most of all, remember that information is power – so use it to motivate yourself to better health for you and your loved ones!